NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 # Input Rails

 This guide will teach you how to add input rails to a guardrails configuration.
-As discussed in the [previous guide](../3_demo_use_case), we will be building the InfoBot as a demo.
+As discussed in the [previous guide](../3_demo_use_case), we will be building the ABC Bot as a demo.

 ## Prerequisites